-- Degrees: There are 360 degrees (360°) in a complete circumference. - Radians: There are $2\pi$ radians $(2\pi)$ in a complete circumference. - Grades: There are 400 grades (400 g) in a complete circumference.
+- Degrees: There are 360 degrees (360°) in a complete circumference. - Radians: There are 2π radians (2π) in a complete circumference. - Grades: There are 400 grades (400 grades) in a complete circumference.

 The angle measure affects the trig functions like SIN, COS, TAN and associated functions.